egel-lang/egel/optional/lightning/README.txt

 Including the jit in the interpreter gave a 2% boost.
 Not lazily loading the dynamic library a 1% boost.

+The numbers:
+- baseline, no jit: 3.75s
+- eagerly loading the library: 3.70s
+- including in the runtime: 3.68s
+- lazily loading the dynamic library: 8.7s

 That's unfortunately not enough of a performance increase for me to keep maintaining this library.